jsliang/pelican-fresh/README.md

 *   `GOOGLE_CUSTOM_SEARCH = 'your search engine unique ID'`

-    The Fresh theme allows you to use [Google Custom Search Engine](http://www.google.com/cse/) as the search engine for your static website!
+    The Fresh theme allows you to use [Google Custom Search Engine](http://www.google.com/cse/) as the search engine for your static website.

     Find the **search engine unique ID** of your customized search engine in Google Custom Search Engine's [control panel](http://www.google.com/cse/manage/all).
     Assign this ID to the `GOOGLE_CUSTOM_SEARCH` variable in your configuration, and a Google custom search bar will appear in the navigation bar.